modir/laminas-book/docs/forms.md

 transports for sending mail (in this example, we will use the @`Laminas\Mail\Transport\Sendmail` class which uses the *sendmail* program for delivering E-mails).

-> Install the @`Laminas\Mail` component with Composer by typing the following command:
+Install the @`Laminas\Mail` component with Composer by typing the following command:

->
-> `php composer.phar require laminas/laminas-mail`
+`php composer.phar require laminas/laminas-mail`

+!!! note "What is sendmail?"
-> The [sendmail](http://www.sendmail.com/sm/open_source/) program is a free open-source mail transfer agent for Linux/Unix operating systems.
+    The [sendmail](http://www.sendmail.com/sm/open_source/) program is a free open-source mail transfer agent for Linux/Unix operating systems.
-> It accepts messages that a PHP script passes to it, deciding based upon the message header which
-> delivery method it should use, and then passes the message through the SMTP protocol to the
-> appropriate mail server (like Google Mail) for delivery to the recipient.
+    It accepts messages that a PHP script passes to it, deciding based upon the message header which delivery method it should use, and then passes the message through the SMTP protocol to the appropriate mail server (like Google Mail) for delivery to the recipient.

 Start with creating the *MailSender.php* file under the *Service* directory under the module's source directory (see figure 7.19 for example).